simonovic86/lock/README.md

 ---

 **No accounts.
 No servers.
-Your data lives on IPFS, time-locked by Lit Protocol.
+Pure client-side encryption.
+Time-locked by Lit Protocol.
 We keep nothing.**